i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 The ``chainKey`` and ``k`` from Bob's NSR Payload Section are used as inputs for the initial ES DH Ratchets (both directions, see DH Ratchet KDF).

-Bob must only retain existing sessions for the ES messages received from Alice.
+Bob must only retain Existing Sessions for the ES messages received from Alice.
 Any other created inbound and outbound sessions (for multiple NSRs) should be destroyed immediately after receiving Alice's first ES message for a given session.